edvalente/mlnd-capstone-project/README.md

 For the clustering model, I'm gonna use silhouette score.

 ## Project Design
 The input data will be cleaned for clarification.
 Preprocessing for categorical variables (week_day and gender) will be applied so that I can apply the algorithms.
+There are no missing values in the dataset, but outliers will be analyzed and removed, if necessary, using the inter quantile range method.
+They might be necessary for the unsupervised learning analysis, so that I have clusters specifically for outliers, if any.

+The intended supervised learning model will probably be xgboost, and grid search will be used for cross validation and hyperparameter tuning.

 I'll have either two or three models:
  - Prediction model to identify no-shows;
  - Prediction model to benchmark recommendations;